kirixvelu/project-108/src/blog/article-76.md

 <figure>
 {% image "src/assets/images/residential-school.png", "Indigenous children in residential school, 1900", "image", [400, 700] %}
-<figcaption>Indigenous children in residential school, 1900 | © Kiri Vadivelu</figcaption>
+<figcaption>Indigenous Children in Residential School, 1900 | © Kiri Vadivelu</figcaption>
 </figure>

 That is how residential schools started but then how it ended was inconceivable to anyone.
 What happened in the dark in secrecy those children are unforgivable in history.